snuss967/get-hip-project-2016-wall/README.md

-Wall is a project in development that will serve as an online web utility that keeps track of thoughts, notes, and anything else.
+﻿Wall is a project in development that will serve as an online web utility that keeps track of thoughts, notes, and anything else.

 Roles:

 	Jason
 		Server Side
 		Front End Design